Tahul/vscode-commit-prompt/README.md

 ## ⚙️ Config

-There is two way to handle the configuration of this extension.
+There are two ways to handle the configuration of this extension.

 The first is to use the configuration parameters from VSCode, you will find all the available settings under `commit-prompt` keys.

 The second is to use config files from the current repository you are working with.

-The per repository config can be specified from 3 places:
+The per-repository config can be specified from 3 places:

 - `.cprc` file placed at root.
 - `.cp.json` file placed at root.